PyPSA/PyPSA/doc/introduction.rst

-Functionality that will definitely by added soon (see also :doc:`todo`):
+Functionality that will definitely be added soon (see also :doc:`todo`):

 * Graphical plotting of networks with power flow
-* Integration of heating sector (CHPs, heat pumps, etc.)
+* Integration of heating and gas sectors (CHPs, heat pumps, P2H, P2G, etc.)
 * Simple RMS simulations with the swing equation
 * Distributed active power slack
 * Non-linear power flow solution using `analytic continuation <https://en.wikipedia.org/wiki/Holomorphic_embedding_load_flow_method>`_ in the complex plane